prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Enable access to Thanos Rules feature flags.
+<p>Enable access to Thanos Ruler feature flags.
 By default, no features are enabled.</p>
 <p>Enabling features which are disabled by default is entirely outside the
 scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.</p>